 At a glance

-Hunter Focus’ ingredient synergy is anchored towards Lion’s Mane, Ashwagandha, and Passionflower.
-Lion’s mane augments brain recovery, ashwagandha helps neutralise stress and keeps us calm and relaxed, while Passion Flower helps with sleep – one of the pillars of a healthy lifestyle.
+Hunter Focus’ ingredient synergy is anchored towards Lion’s Mane, Ashwagandha, and Phosphatidylserine.
+Lion’s mane augments brain recovery, ashwagandha helps neutralise stress and keeps us calm and relaxed, while Phosphatidylserine helps with everything from memory and cognitive function through to long term brain health.
+There’s a dozen more ingredients in here, and they’re all in functional doses.
+Nothing else on this list comes close unless you really want to avoid the dose of caffeine that’s in Hunter Focus.

-The combination of long-term brain health ingredients is not new, but the fact that Hunter Focus anchored their formula on it makes them unique and deserving of this spot in our list.
+The combination of long-term brain health ingredients is not new, but the fact that Hunter Focus anchored their formula on it makes them unique and deserving of this spot in my list.

 At a glance